Generator fuel types

 Note: While other generator models can be converted, they may require EPA paperwork, as well as additional hardware and expertise to perform the fuel conversion.

-Generator fuel conversion capability
+Generator fuel configuration capability

 Installation considerations